 2016 European Fly Fishing Championships, Poland, 3rd-9th October 2016

-The 2016 FIPS-Mouche European Fly Fishing Championships will be held on the 3rd-9th October in the Slupsk area of Central Pomerania, Poland, on the River Lupawa and Swan Pond.
+The 2016 FIPS-Mouche European Fly Fishing Championships is taking place from the 3rd-9th October in the Slupsk area of Central Pomerania, Poland, on the River Lupawa and Swan Pond.

 3rd Oct – Opening Ceremony and Captains’ Meeting